MAnalytics/mywebTemplate/content/project/internal-project2/index.md

 Geographical processes such as crime, diseases, and pedestrian footfalls are extremely difficult to synthesise - they are inherently complex, and the theories for describing them are constantly evolving.

 Researchers often find themselves in a very precarious situation when carrying out real-life research projects, where data required to complete such projects are unavailable.
-Of course, there are a number of legitimate reasons why such data might not be available, including confidentiality issues and lack availability of usable formats.
+Evidently, there are a number of legitimate reasons why such data might not be available, including confidentiality issues and the lack availability of usable data formats.

-To the credit of some computer/geospatial scientists, some successes have been achieved in the area geographical modelling through computer simulation approach.
-However, many of these simulations are often too specific to a single scenario and might not be 'customisable' for other purposes.
+To the credit of some computer/geospatial scientists, certain successes have been achieved in the areas of geographical modelling through computer simulation approach.
+However, many of these simulations are often too tailored towards a single problem and may not be extensible to other related problems.

-In this section, I introduce a *dynamic microsimulation framework* for simulating crime patterns.
-This framework is aimed to be 'customisable' for generating different types of dynamisms in offenders behaviours, giving rise to all kinds of crime distributions in space-time.
+In this section, I introduce a *dynamic microsimulation framework* for simulating *crime patterns*.
+Crime patterns, arising from offenders behavioural patterns, have both a spatial and a temporal component with varying degrees.
+This framework is aimed to be 'customisable' for generating different combinations of these spatio-temporal patterns.

-# A dynamic microsimulation framework for simulating different kinds of crime patterns.
+# A dynamic microsimulation framework for simulating varying spatio-temporal crime patterns.

-This framework...
+This framework

 The preliminary version of this framework was published [here](http://eprints.whiterose.ac.uk/128602/1/monsuru_adepeju_gisruk2018.pdf).